Nursing Now Offered At Bridgeport Campus

 Once you make the decision to earn an associate degree in nursing, it’s time to find the right nursing program and school to fit your needs.

 West Virginia Junior College (WVJC) provides a structured nursing program that will teach you the necessary information and skills to help you in your future career.
-West Virginia Junior College’s associate degree nursing program (Morgantown Campus) was also ranked the second best nursing program in the state by registerednursing.org, in their 2019 List of the Best Nursing Schools in West Virginia.
+West Virginia Junior College’s Morgantown campus associate degree nursing program was ranked the second best nursing program in the state by registerednursing.org, in their 2019 List of the Best Nursing Schools in West Virginia.

-Our nursing program is a direct admittance program, which means you won’t waste time and money taking classes only to find out later that you are not accepted into the program.
+Our nursing program is a direct admission program, which means you won’t waste time and money taking classes only to find out later that you are not accepted into the program.

 With our program, you can earn your Nursing degree in just 18-19 months*, allowing you to take your licensing exam and enter the workforce sooner.
 This also means that we don’t add unnecessary courses to your nursing training.
 The courses you’ll take relate to your future career.